Upon my return to Buenos Aires from Patagonia, I checked into a hostel in the trendy Palermo Soho neighborhood.

-It’s one of the neighborhoods that’s notorious for pickpockets, which is another reason it makes sense to go with a group.
+It's one of the neighborhoods that are notorious for pickpockets, which is another reason it makes sense to go with a group.

 Each of us had been presented with an ID card belonging to one of the club's fans.

-It didn’t matter that Stephanie had no resemblance to Senor Fernandez, we simply need to present the cards as we passed the gate.
+It didn't matter that Stephanie had no resemblance to Senor Fernandez; we need to present the cards as we passed the gate.

 Our seating was behind one of the goals, with the die-hard Boca fan clubs seated at the opposite end of the stadium, behind the other goal.

 We had a great view of them the whole game, but if I had my choice, I would've wanted to sit closer to the center line, as I did at the FC Barcelona match.

 To get good seats in our concrete bleacher section, we had to arrive about an hour early.

 This allowed us all to sit together.
 We killed time by eating ice cream and taking pictures with Mike's camera.